 Let me use this recipe to pay homage to my dear Aunt Valerie (mom’s sister).
 I don’t know what we use to eat or how we ate stuffing on Thanksgiving before she started making homemade stuffing.
 We probably used Stove Top or something, which there is nothing wrong with Stove Top by the way.
 It must’ve been around the age of 9 or 10 when my Aunt Valerie started making Homemade Cornbread Stuffing for Thanksgiving.
 I can still remember like it was yesterday.
 That first taste of Homemade Cornbread Stuffing made me immediately forget what we use to eat for stuffing prior to my Aunt Valerie’s stuffing.
 You know I actually had to stop typing for a minute to really try to remember.
 Oh well, it wasn’t that good whatever it was.

-Here is a collection of recipes you can look forward to for the next two weeks:
+Here is a collection of recipes perfect for your Thanksgiving dinner:

 Herb Roasted Turkey Breast

 Deep Dish Apple Pie